bhsd-harry/codemirror-mediawiki/README.md

 - `Ctrl` + `Shift` + `]`/`Cmd` + `Alt` + `]`: Unfold at the selected text
 - `Ctrl` + `Alt` + `[`: Fold all
 - `Ctrl` + `Alt` + `]`: Unfold all

-## scrollPastEnd

-*version added: 2.15.3*

-Allow the editor to be scrolled down past the end of the document.

 ## colorPicker